carlafdz/llewelyn-project/README.md

 Delete the libraries we don't need

 Add a transition to the buttons filtering

 > In addition, we are going to try to do this:

 Change the colour of the map

-Add a toolbox to the map.
+Add a tooltip to the map.
 Hover to show the country name --> strange effect https://d3-graph-gallery.com/graph/bubblemap_tooltip.html